 - How is the use of this space likely to evolve over time?

 - Can I add functionality and flexibility with something different, like a turf track?

 This will generate a short list of must-dos, that you’re flooring has to be able to handle before you start shopping.

 2. MIX + MATCH

 When it comes to multi-use technical areas, often times, businesses will choose multi-purpose flooring in areas used for anything from weight-training to mind-body.
-More regularly though we’re seeing brands invest in activity-specific flooring that is built for purpose, especially when there is more floor space available to carve out niche areas in the customer journey, e.g. for PAVIGYM that looks like Motion flooring in group exercise spaces or Endurance in strength training places.
+More regularly though we’re seeing brands invest in activity-specific flooring that is built for a purpose, especially when there is more floor space available to carve out niche areas in the customer journey, e.g. for PAVIGYM that looks like Motion flooring in group exercise spaces or Endurance in strength training places.

 Everyone has to make choices between cost and quality; everyone has a budget to manage.
 Try to save money where you can save money and invest in areas where you should spend a bit more.
-Most of our customers mix and match, which is sensible; spending more on flooring for the most hard-wearing or open areas of the gym and saving money on areas, which for example, might be covered by gym equipment with a large footprint.
+Most of our customers’ mix and match, which is sensible; spending more on flooring for the most hard-wearing or open areas of the gym and saving money on areas, which for example, might be covered by gym equipment with a large footprint.
 When you put in a new kitchen or a new bathroom at home, traditionally you tend to spend a bit of extra money than you might on say, the entrance hall.
-The kitchen-equivalent in the gym is of course the place/s that tend to be “free weights”/strength dominant, as the space lends itself to getting bruised and can cost you a lot of money further down the line.
+The kitchen-equivalent in the gym is, of course, the place/s that tend to be “free weights”/strength dominant, as space lends itself to getting bruised and can cost you a lot of money further down the line.

 3. WEAR IT WELL

 Aesthetically, you want your flooring to look as good in year two as it does on day one.
 Talk to your supplier about how to make that a reality so that it doesn’t cost you more money sooner.